esm.doi.bio/esm3/esm3.generating_a_new_fluorescent_protein.full12

 - The goal is to generate new GFP sequences.

-- Residues 58 through 71 in 1QY3 play a crucial role in the energetic favorability of chromophore formation.
+- Residues 58 through 71 in 1QY3 are known to be structurally important for the energetic favorability of chromophore formation.

 - The output is presented in an unsorted markdown list.